aip-dev/aip.dev/aip/general/0158/aip.md

 ## Backwards compatibility

 Adding pagination to an existing operation is a backwards-incompatible change.
-This may seem strange; adding fields to proto messages is generally backwards compatible.
+This may seem strange; adding fields to interface definitions is generally backwards compatible.
 However, this change is _behaviorally_ incompatible.

 Consider a user whose collection has 75 resources, and who has already written and deployed code.
 If the API later adds pagination fields, and sets the